Pets

 Caring for Yourself

 Pet loss grief can equal the intensity of losing a human family member.
-Don't dismiss it.
+Don't dismiss it with "it was just a pet."
+Acknowledge your grief.
 Pet loss counseling exists for a reason.

 Summary